-Issue Identified Refer to information gathered (1) and consultation (2) and any relevant research findings PC affected Can be more than one if intersectional Assessment Direct or Indirect Discrimination.
+Issue Identified PC affected Assessment Proposed Action/Timeline Refer to information gathered (1) and consultation (2) and any relevant research findings Can be more than one if intersectional Direct or Indirect Discrimination.
 If assessment shows this can be justified for academic or business reasons please explain.
-Proposed Action/Timeline If the issue cannot be fully justified, identify the action(s) to be taken
+If the issue cannot be fully justified, identify the action(s) to be taken